jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 The project was tested manually to verify the functionality of the Bash scripts.
 The SQL scripts were also tested against test data created by developers to ensure accurate results.

 # Deployment
-Deployment of the monitoring app involves setting up Git repositories for source code management, configuring crontab for automated data collection, and provisioning the database using Docker.
+In deploying the monitoring app, I set up Git repositories for source code management, configured crontab for automated data collection, and provisioned the database using Docker.

 # Improvements
 Write at least three things you want to improve